RazvanBerbece/ZRD/README.md

 # ZRD
-Local blockchain network built in C# .NET Core.
-Built to support the ZRD cryptocurrency and allows transactions between user wallets.
+Local blockchain network built in C#.
+Supports the ZR420 cryptocurrency and wallet-based user transactions.

 Uses .net5.0 and nUnit for testing.